bcantoni/vagrant-cassandra/README.md

 ### 3. MultiDC

-This template builds and configures a multi-datacenter cluster (one OpsCenter VM and 6 Cassandra nodes in 2 datacenters).
+This template builds and configures a multi-datacenter cluster (one OpsCenter VM and 6 Cassandra nodes in 2 logical datacenters).

 ## Notes